Melinda Upton - Chair

 Desi Vlahos

+Desi Vlahos is senior lecturer of the Graduate Diploma of Legal Practice at the Australian College of Applied Professions in partnership with the Law Institute of Victoria.
 She was admitted in 2005 and has practiced in mid-tier, suburban and private firms.
 In 2013, Desi completed a Graduate Diploma of Education with a focus on legal studies and literature.
 As a certified mental health first aid trainer, Desi is a strong advocate for mental health, the wellbeing of new lawyers and the profession as a whole.

 Desi operates a workplace consultancy Wellceum supporting legal and professional services integrate a longitudinal measurement system to manage psychosocial risk, comply with legislative duties and make visible social impact.
-Most notably, Desi was named Australia’s Lawyer’s Weekly Women in Law Wellness Advocate of the Year for 2021 and 2022.
+Most notably, Desi was named Australia’s Lawyers Weekly Women in Law Wellness Advocate of the Year for 2021 and 2022.